OpenTelemetry / OTLP

 The previous example also shows that the attribute names can be expressed as regular expressions by setting regex: true.

-Using a regular expression makes sense when there are many attributes with similar names that should be mapped into Loki.
-It is not recommended to be used for stream labels, as it can potentially create a lot of data.
+Using a regular expression makes sense when there are many attributes with similar names for which a configuration should apply.
+It is not recommended to use regular expressions for stream labels, as it can potentially apply to a lot of attributes and create lots of labels.

 Customizing OpenShift Defaults